fraylopez/finder/README.md

-I took some classes and a bunch of ideas from https://github.com/CodelyTV/typescript-ddd-skeleton
+I took some code and a bunch of ideas from https://github.com/CodelyTV/typescript-ddd-skeleton